 So if you were arrested or ticketed for Evading Responsibility in Stamford Connecticut, then you need to contact a top Stamford criminal attorney lawyer immediately in order to get prepared for your court date in Stamford Superior Court.
 The last thing that anyone wants is a permanent criminal record for an honest mistake or minor fender bender.

-Get Your Stamford Evading Arrest Dismissed Before it Gets Sent to Court
+Can You Get Your Stamford Evading Arrest Dismissed Before it Gets Sent to Court?

 Most Stamford, Connecticut Evading Responsibility CGS 14-224 cases start with a phone call from someone whose car was damaged in a hit and run accident or fender bender.
 Typically, these people are able to grab a license plate number from the driver who takes off and then provides the plate info to the Stamford Police Department, who will then look up their home address in their database.

 The police will either call the fleeing driver at home or show up at their front door wanting answers.
 They will also be scrutinizing them carefully to see if they are drunk or under the influence of drugs or alcohol.
 As any top criminal defense attorney in Stamford will tell you, Evading Responsibility cases frequently take place in parking lots and there are almost always surveillance cameras that reveal all of the details of what happened…so don’t lie to the police; in fact you are much better off not saying anything then providing false info to the police.

 Get Your Stamford Criminal Lawyer to Keep Case from Going Criminal